tieqviet/snack/README.md

 - Run the executable with command line prompt with the last agrument as filename and other arguments as options
 - Options list:
 	* -e: Stop at the preprocessing step and print the result to the standard i/o.
 If there is no compiling option, the complier does it normals.

+- The code is extremely ugly and unoptimized right now.